milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 information about you, such as your username, name, and Bitmoji.

 information about how you have interacted with our services, such as your Snapchat “score,” the names of Snapchatters you are friends with, and other information that will help Snapchatters understand your connections with others using our services.
 For example, because it may not be clear whether a new friend request comes from someone you actually know, we may share whether you and the requestor have Snapchat friends in common.

+information about your device, such as the operating system and device type, to help you receive Chats, Snaps, and other content in the optimal viewing format.

 any additional information you have directed us to share.
 For example, Snap will share your information when you connect your Snapchat account to a third-party app, and if you share information or content from Snapchat to the third-party app.